Sometimes a teen picks the wrong school, or maybe not.

 There are many reasons why freshman want to transfer colleges.
 Listen carefully to what yours is saying and you’ll understand whether a change of scenery is the right move.
 Here are some scenarios you might hear.

-Academics are too hard or too easy If your student is a bit overwhelmed by his course load, the problem could be poor study habits, an unbalanced schedule or a lack of interest in his classes.
+Academics are too hard or too easy If your student is a bit overwhelmed by their course load, the problem could be poor study habits, an unbalanced schedule or a lack of interest in their classes.
 Changing schools won’t fix these problems.
 College is harder than high school.
 That’s a fact.
 Freshmen need to check out campus support services including tutoring, meeting regularly with their academic adviser and attending their freshman seminar where they’ll learn about improving and developing their study habits and time management skills.

 Students bored by too many easy courses might need a college that offers a more challenging curriculum for their major.
 Not all programs are created equal.
 This is a legitimate reason to consider transferring.

 Social life I say all colleges can be labeled party schools, but some have a stronger “social scene” than others.
-The kid who doesn’t get into that or who finds an active campus too distracting may need a school where there’s less to do, particularly on weeknights and/or students make studying their main priority.
+The kid who doesn’t get into that or who finds an active campus too distracting may need a school where there’s less to do, particularly on weeknights, and/or students make studying their main priority.

 The reverse can also be a problem for kids used to being busy, especially on weekends.
 Boredom only makes a college less appealing.

 Another issue is fitting in.
 Now that they’re on campus every day, some teens might find few if any students who share their interests.